open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## MetricExporter

-`MetricExporter` defines the interface that protocol-specific exporters must implement so that they can be plugged into OpenTelemetry SDK and support sending of telemetry data.
+`MetricExporter` defines the interface that protocol-specific exporters MUST implement so that they can be plugged into OpenTelemetry SDK and support sending of telemetry data.